Annual Parish Meeting

 Yes, any registered elector may ask questions of the Council, which will usually be answered by the Chairman, the Clerk to the Council, or a designated Councillor.

 An elector may also make suggestions and comment on anything pertinent to the people of Chesham Bois.
 This will be welcomed and is the whole purpose of the meeting.

-The Chairman of the Parish Council will chair the meeting.
-If the Chair is not able to attend, then the meeting will elect a chairman from among those electors present.
+The Chairman of the Parish Council will Chair the meeting.
+If the Chair is not able to attend, then Councillors will elect a Chairman from those Councillors present.